Heat for Pain and Rehab

 CHS tends to be worse in the morning, and patients often alternate between vomiting and self-treating the chills with hot baths and showers.

-38. Epsom salt in your bath is cheap and harmless and it makes the water feel “silkier,” but it’s unlikely that it has a therapeutic effect on aches and pains.
-Magnesium supplementation might be helpful for some patients with some kinds of pain, but not many others, and it’s doubtful that it can soak through the skin, and it definitely doesn’t “detox” anything.
+- Epsom salt in your bath is cheap and harmless and it makes the water feel “silkier,” but it’s unlikely that it has a therapeutic effect on aches and pains.
+It definitely doesn’t “detox” anything.
+Magnesium supplementation might be helpful for some people with deficiency and chronic pain, but it probably can't soak through the skin.
 The soothing heat of a nice bath is probably the main source of health benefits.
 The case for the healing powers of Epsom salt is mostly made by people selling the stuff, or recommending it as casually and imprecisely as an old wives’ tale.
 See Does Epsom Salt Work?
 The science and mythology of Epsom salt bathing for recovery from muscle pain, soreness, or injury.

 In a test of ibuprofen vs paracetamol for hundreds of soft tissue injuries, there was no significant difference in the modest benefits or side effects, contrary to some past evidence and the widely held medical belief that ibuprofen is better for injuries (inflammation).
 It’s possible that placebo is powering the effects of both medications, and that's why they were equal, but it's impossible to know without a control group for this study.
 Note that the superiority of these medications is probably variable and not as clearly established as you might think.